 However, as our understanding of geology and seismic surveys evolved, the lens through which we observed and interpreted seismic data also began to shift.
 This change marked the genesis of the high trace density (HTD) 3D3C seismic survey, a design explicitly crafted to encapsulate the natural increase in amplitude of converted shear waves with offset.
 This increase is primarily affected by convergent angles and VP/VS changes in geology.

 A prime example of this approach is the C-Ranch survey in the Permian Basin exploration, a meticulous initiative aimed at capturing alterations in PP and PS-wave velocities, amplitudes, and phase with offset at all stacked pay horizons.
-This resulted in an unrivaled depth and breadth of PP and PS information with transformative implications for the field of 3D seismic survey design.
+This resulted in an unrivaled depth and breadth of PP and PS information with transformative implications for the field of 3D seismic data survey design.

 Procedure: Exploring the Depths of the Permian Basin